GrantL10/My-Python-Codes-for-Acoustics/README.md

-# 50%-overlap windowed FFT on Python 3
+# Speech & Audio tools on Python 3

+Included Extension Library: Numpy Librosa Audiolazy

-This program can process stereo wav files at any with any sample rate.
+1. Overlap FFT -- It can process stereo wav files at any with any sample rate.
+2. LPC (One Thread) -- SimpleLPC.py
+2. LPC (MultiThread) -- ThreadBasedLPC.py
+2. LPC (MultiProcess) -- ProcessBasedLPC.py